Shubhayu-Banerjee/DeafCeption-Code/README.md

 !!
 DCF Runner.py file does not work-standalone for some reason.
 Please open with an environment such as Pycharm/VSC !!
 !!
 Simply install required libraries, and run DCF !!

 !!
-Ensure all files are in the same folder !!
+Ensure all files (DCF, labels, and keras model) are in the same folder !!

 # DeafCeption Gesture (DCG)